Jaisocx-Tools/Workspace/README.md

 1. NO Links in `Watch In Action` examples working in the moment.
 Reconstruction...

-2. The preview domain `sandbox.brightday.email` was suspended by a provider.
+2. Temporary maintenance on the preview domain `sandbox.brightday.email`.